anthonyjclark/cs181r/README.md

 ## TODO

+- Add polarity symbols on the battery holder
 - [Microfeatures I Love in Blogs and Personal Websites](https://danilafe.com/blog/blog_microfeatures/)
 - add goat counter to base template (probably no)
 - add hover/link for definitions and acronyms (glossary: see below)